- The Body Preparing for Childbirth

-Pregnancy hip pain relief and pain relief in other joints is often possible by following some best practices.
+Pregnancy hip pain relief and pain relief in other joints is often possible by taking several steps.
+Following are some suggestions.

 Maintain good posture while standing and walking as the baby grows to avoid straining the lower back muscles.
 Keep the back straight, and do not lean back.
 Keep the shoulders back.
 Use a wide stance for standing.

 Sit and stand with care, using the legs and choosing firm chairs with good support.
 Place a pillow behind the lower back for comfort and to encourage keeping the back straight.